microsoft/RxKql/Samples/MultiQuery/Readme.md

     StockQuotes().ToObservable();
 ```
 ## Performance and scale considerations
-Major advantage of the real-time queries is that we can have large number of queries that are running simultaneously.
+The major advantage of real-time queries is that we can have a large number of queries that are running simultaneously.

 The performance of Rx.Net for simple operations is about 10 million events per second on a single CPU core.
 This means the evaluation of a simple step like a `where` takes 0.1 microseconds.
 Evaluation of more complex primitives like `summarize` may be expensive.
 Let's assume it is a whole millisecond.